sumo-digital-academy/cs_portfolio/about-a.markdown

 ![Profile-Image]({{ site.url }}{{ site.baseurl }}/assets/images/Profile.png)

 <span class="annotate-highlight">
 <i>It can be hard to know what an employer wants to know about you above and beyond your qualifications and work experience, but enthusiasm, self-direction, teamwork and resilience are all valuable attributes worth elaborating on when you have the opportunity to do so.
-The fiver sections below are designed precisely to emphasise these elements.</i>
+The five sections below are designed precisely to emphasise these elements.</i>
 </span>

 ## About Me